Flight MH17 was brought down by shrapnel that caused “massive explosive decompression,” analysis of the black box recorders has found.

 It is thought that the Boeing 777 was shot down on 17 July by a surface-to-air missile, though a full investigation has yet to get underway.

 “This violation of international law, given the prevailing circumstances, may amount to a war crime,” Ms Pillay said.

 Some western countries including Ukraine blame rebels for the MH17 crash, in addition to Russia for allegedly supplying militants with arms, while separatists and Russian President Vladimir Putin deny the allegations, blaming Ukrainian military jets.

 “It is imperative that a prompt, thorough, effective, independent and impartial investigation be conducted into this event,” Ms Pillay added.

 Dutch and Australian experts, who were on their way to the crash location in eastern Ukraine, have had their fresh attempt to reach the site thwarted after intense fighting rendered the mission too dangerous.

-Two black boxes recovered from the crash site of the MH17 jet The international experts had secured assurances from separatist leader Alexander Borodai that they would be able to conduct a full investigation on the shattered remains of MH17, as well as recover the bodies that still haven't been found.
+The international experts had secured assurances from separatist leader Alexander Borodai that they would be able to conduct a full investigation on the shattered remains of MH17, as well as recover the bodies that still haven't been found.